smbrink/P3-Project/README.md

 5. Create_Tables is for the project and used to create the tables in SQL.

-6. NanoDegree+P3 is the report detailing my Project.
+6. NanoDegree_P3 is the report detailing my Project.

 7. Postcode_Audit is for the project and used to audit the postal codes.

-8. Write-Data is from the class and used to fix the postal codes and streets as well as write the CSV files.
+8. Write_Data is from the class and used to fix the postal codes and streets as well as write the CSV files.